Beth Golay (left) and Suzanne Perez

 Oh, wow.

-SUZANNE: You know how I feel about an epilogue.
+Suzanne You know how I feel about an epilogue.

 I don't know.
 How do you feel?